rodakorn/randwall/README.md

 ![](https://github.com/rodakorn/randwall/blob/master/_screenshots/3.png)

-You can define if you want to use the same background on the desktop and lock screen in the settings dialog.
+You can define what you want to change: desktop only, lockscreen only, desktop and lockscreen using different images or both using the same image.

 ![](https://github.com/rodakorn/randwall/blob/master/_screenshots/4.png)